2022 Indiana Personal Finance Challenge2

 - Scoring in all rounds is based on the following system: +10 points for each correct response, 0 points for each incorrect response, and 0 points for no response.

 - Each member competes individually.
 The team score in each of the first three rounds is the sum of the top three individual scores from each round.

-The top scoring team from each school will be invited to submit an entry into the Case Study Round.
-The case study is due by 5 PM ET, April 30th.
+In the event of a tie, the top scoring teams from each school will be invited to submit a Case Study Analysis.
+The case study is due by 5 PM ET, April 22nd.

 - A panel of judges will review the entries and select a high school state winner to advance to the National Personal Finance Competition.

 National Semi-Final (Online)

 - NPFC Semi-Finals: May 2-12, 2022 and will be scheduled with winning team.